ionic-team/stencil-site/docs-md/basics/components.md

 ## Prop Decorator

-Props are custom attribute/properties exposed on the element that developer's can provide values for.
-Basically, they're the public API for an element.
+Props are custom attribute/properties exposed publicly on the element that developers can provide values for.
+Children components should not know about or reference parent components, so Props should be used to pass data down from the parent to the child.
+Components need to explicitly declare the Props it expects to receive using the `@Prop()` decorator.
 Props can be a `number`, `string`, `boolean`, or even an `Object`.
 By default, when a member decorated with `@Prop()` decorator is set, the component will efficiently re-render.

 ```
 import { Prop } from '@stencil/core';